• Skip to main content

 Baking Cocoa

 You can certainly use any kind of cocoa you choose.
-I have settled on Rodelle’s Organic Dutch Processed Cocoa.
 I find the Dutch Process cocoa much smoother and works better for me.
+I settled on Rodelle’s Organic Dutch Processed Cocoa E Guittard Cocoa Powder, Unsweetened Rouge Red Dutch Process Cocoa.
+I switched to Guittard Red when I could no longer get Rodelle’s.

-Pro Tip: If you order this from Amazon, do not order anything else with it.
+Pro Tip: If you order cocoa in a bag from Amazon, do not order anything else with it.
 If the bags are not carefully packed in the box, you will open your delivery to a complete mess.
 Cleaning up baking cocoa off your other purchases is not fun.
 I now order two at a time to get the free shipping and nothing else with them.
 I have had no problems with packages breaking or being torn by other items in the box.

 Coconut Milk